 Where are you located?

 We have two campuses.
-Our Saint Nicolas Center Campus houses grades Nursery (3’s) - Grade 1 and is located at 527 Clinton Street.
-The entrance to the building is through the iron fencing off of Sixth Street.
-Our Grade 2 through Grade 8 Campus is located at 707 Washington Street next to the All Saints Episcopal Church.
+Our Saint Nicholas Center Campus (SNC) houses grades Nursery (3’s) - Kindergarten and is located at 527 Clinton Street.
+Our Washington Street Campus, adjacent to the All Saints Episcopal Church, houses Grade 1 through Grade 8.
 Are you a religious school?

 What is the application process?